Deploy with Terraform

 This pipeline does the following:

-- Runs cf_export to create a pipeline variable with the path of the google service account
+- Creates a pipeline variable with the path of the Google service account by running cf_export.

-terraform init/applyto create the VM on Google cloud
+- Creates the VM on Google cloud by running

 The pipeline needs a single environment variable that holds the content of the service account.